jodelat/TriviaGame/README.md

 # TriviaGame

-A NBA trivia game built in javascript.
+A NBA trivia game built in JQUERY.